-You might have seen my face on one of the previous blog posts, I’m Marie, 20, and I’m working with Baltic Club for the whole summer!
+You might have seen my face on one of the previous blog posts.
+I’m Marie, 20, and I’m working with Baltic Club for the whole summer!

 I saw Brice and Mélanie’s “looking for an intern” post on Espresso Jobs at 5am Paris time, feeling completely delirious from an all-nighter.
 After checking their website in detail, I knew I wanted it.
 Really badly.
-I decided it would be the last try for Montréal.
+I decided it would be my last try for Montreal.
 I sent a simple, down-to-earth email saying that I truly liked their work.
 I ended the email with “I’m motivateddynamicefficientbilingualnice and I bake great cakes » (this is a true story, I fully blame the all-nighter).

 When my Skype interview with Brice was first scheduled, I was terrified.
 Why me?
-Why would anyone want to work with me over any perfectly suitable and talented Montréal graphic design student?
+Why would anyone want to work with me over any perfectly suitable and talented Montreal graphic design student?
 I was completely honest with him.
 I told him I loved paper, stationery design and showed him personal work completely unrelated to school.
 Honesty is usually the best start to any kind of relationship.
 I also said I needed to travel.
 I needed to see another continent, to explore, to discover, to share.

 Originally Parisian but raised in England, I wanted to go on an adventure.
 A big one.
 Crossing the Atlantic Ocean seemed like a good start.
 But the biggest part of the journey happened after I safely landed on Canadian territory.

-When you leave behind everything you know and everyone you love for three months, things become crystal clear.
+When you leave everything you know and everyone you love behind for three months, things become crystal clear.
 I’ve been here for nine weeks now, and everything I’ve learnt has been invaluable.
 I never thought I would be so trusted, with so much respect shown towards my work.
 I was welcomed with open arms by the whole country.
 People helped me continuously.
 Opportunities keep arising.

 It would be impossible to sum up all the incredible ways in which working with Baltic Club and Glasgow has helped me grow as an artist, a designer and a person.
 But here are ten points which I will take back with me and cherish.